platformsh/platformsh-docs/docs/src/guides/quarkus/deploy.md

          -DprojectArtifactId=getting-started \
          -DclassName="org.acme.getting.started.GreetingResource" \
          -Dpath="/hello"
     ```

-2. [The start code link](https://code.quarkus.io/): A Ui interface that helps you bootstrap your Quarkus application and discover its extension ecosystem.
+2. [The start code link](https://code.quarkus.io/): A UI interface that helps you bootstrap your Quarkus application and discover its extension ecosystem.

 As soon as you generate the application it will create an  `ExemploResource` with the Hello world message.